SERTRALINE HYDROCHLORIDE- sertraline hydrochloride tablet, film coated

 Although no teratogenicity was observed in animal reproduction studies, delayed fetal ossification was observed when sertraline was administered during the period of organogenesis at doses less than the maximum recommended human dose (MRHD) in rats and doses 3.1 times the MRHD in rabbits on a mg/m2 basis in adolescents.
 When sertraline was administered to female rats during the last third of gestation, there was an increase in the number of stillborn pups and pup deaths during the first four days after birth at the MRHD [See Data].

 The background risk of major birth defects and miscarriage for the indicated population are unknown.
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2–4% and 15–20%, respectively.
 Advise a pregnant woman of possible risks to the fetus when prescribing sertraline hydrochloride.

-Sertraline hydrochloride oral concentrate and oral solution contain 12% alcohol and are not recommended during pregnancy because there is no known safe level of alcohol exposure during pregnancy.
+Sertraline hydrochloride oral solution contains 12% alcohol and is not recommended during pregnancy because there is no known safe level of alcohol exposure during pregnancy.